utily/cloudly-storage/README.md

 partition(...partition: Identifier[]): S
 ```
 ## Indecies
-There exists 3 types of keys in the Database, `id`, `changed` and `doc`; which each adds functionality to the database.
+There exists 3 types of keys in the Database, `id`, `changed` and `doc`; each adds functionality to the database.
-The definitions below are based on how they look in the `Archive`; the buffer uses a small variation of these keys where the type of the document aswell as the slash following the type is omitted.
+The definitions below are based on how they look in the `Archive`; the buffer uses a small variation of these keys where the type of the document as well as the slash following the type is omitted.

 ### doc
 The doc-index contains the document the user wants to store/load/update.
-The structure of the doc-key makes it possible, easy, fast to list ceratin partition, query a partition on created time.
+The structure of the doc-key makes it possible, easy and fast to list ceratin a partition and query it on created time with a date range.

 Definition:
 ```
-key := type + "/doc/" + partitions.join("/") + "/" + document.created + document.id
+key := type + "/doc/" + partitions.join("/") + "/" + document.created + "/" + document.id
 {
 	[key]: document
 }